HuntsmanCancerInstitute/hciR/README.md

 The `hciR` package works best with [tidyverse] packages (readr, dplyr, tibble, etc.) and simplifies the code in a differential expression analysis.
-The package includes functions to run [DESeq2] using sample and count tibbles as input, get annotated DESeq results for all pairwise combinations and create interactive plots and other visualizations.
+The package includes functions to run [DESeq2] using sample and count tibbles as input, get annotated DESeq results for all pairwise comparisons and create interactive plots and other visualizations.